 I feel as though I am obsessed with construction, I always have been and so it’s little surprise that this is rubbing off on Arlo.
-We have all sorts of sets, from the ever popular childrens classics such as Lego, to some newer toy kits featuring magnets and we love sitting down and playing with them – from following instructions to build something “properly” to just coming up with something completely new.
-It was such a great day for me to bring out some of my childhood Lego bricks to play with Arlo.
+This Morphun total stem kit is a great addition to our range.
+We have all sorts of sets, from the ever popular childrens classics such as Lego, to some newer toy kits featuring magnets and we love sitting down and playing with them – from following instructions to build something ‘properly’ to just coming up with something completely new.
+It was such a great day when I decided to bring down some of my childhood Lego bricks from the loft to play with Arlo.

 This brings me on to the Morphun Total Stem kit I was kindly given to share with you.
 After spotting a brand new kit on display at the Blog on conference I went to last month I was super excited to see a huge box which includes pulleys and gears and all sorts of other bits and bobs to build with.
 This is a completely new style of construction kit and the huge box I came home with has been so much fun to explore.
 Inside are numerous different pieces and a full set of instructions including teaching resources and worksheets for building projects for kids aged 5-10.

 I of course started to play with Arlo at home.
 I pulled out some of the simplest worksheets and we began to make a simple vehicle by slotting pieces together.
 It’s quite tricky to get the hang of at first because the way these pieces fit together is truly unique – but once you figure it out then it becomes intuitive and you can build really solid projects.
 I was really excited to put together a pulley system to help him rotate the pieces of a digger to raise the arm.
 He was engaged with this throughout the build and then played with the toy we made for quite a while.
 Often when we use build kits the final piece isn’t robust enough for play and so this was a very pleasant surprise.
 In fact it took us quite a while to deconstruct it when wanted to make something new.